 Dried figs are a good source of fiber.
-They are packed with potassium, iron and minerals, along with vitamins and antioxidants.
+They are packed with potassium, iron, and minerals, along with vitamins and antioxidants.
 Figs have been cultivated since ages in warm and semi- arid climates which is similar to the environment in which dates grow.
-Some of the varieties of figs available in market are Black mission, Kadota, Calimyrna and Brown turkey.
-I personally prefer dried black mission figs for baby food, as they are more sweeter and gives baby purees a sweet earthy taste.
+Some of the varieties of figs available in the market are the Black mission, Kadota, Calimyrna and Brown turkey.
+I personally prefer dried black mission figs for baby food, as they are sweeter and gives baby purees a sweet earthy taste.
 While shopping for dried figs, pick packets which are unbroken.
 Look for any mold or sour smell.
 Commercially grown figs at times can be treated with sulfites to extend their shelf life.
-To avoid babies and toddlers getting sulfites in their system, its better to go for Organic Dried Figs.
+To avoid babies and toddlers getting sulfites in their system, it’s better to go for Organic Dried Figs.

 - 1 medium apple (red delicious, gala)

 - Wash and cut an apple into pieces.
 Cut dried figs into pieces as well.

 - In a pot add water, along with apple, dried figs, and cinnamon powder.

 - Once done, let it cool down a bit and then give it a mash or run it through a food processor.

 You can peel the apple if you wish.

 Talk to your baby’s Pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.
 Strict Legal Action will be taken against Plagiarism.